-We do understand that our customers may be required to report on conflict minerals, and we are committed to helping our customers comply with these requirements.
+We understand that our customers may be required to report on conflict minerals, and we are committed to helping our customers comply with these requirements.

-Fastbolt surveys key suppliers to ascertain their use of any Conflict Minerals in their supply chain and uses all reasonable efforts to work with our suppliers to ensure that materials used in our products are free of Conflict Minerals.
+Fastbolt surveys key suppliers to ascertain their use of any Conflict Minerals in their supply chain and use all reasonable efforts to work with our suppliers to ensure that materials used in our products are free of Conflict Minerals.